Updated: Nov 9

 Although you will get a workout, these workouts are not sustainable for more than a couple of weeks.
 As your body gets adjusted to doing an exercise, the effects of exercise will stop unless you intensify it. (see my intensifying guide here) Even adding more reps won’t vary the exercise enough overtime for it to continuously work.

 Varying a workout is the best way to consistently get results and see progress.
 This means with reps, weights, angles and changing the entire workout completely.
 Your body gets accustomed to things you do all the time, it is the simple task of adaption.
 So you have to try new things to keep your body working.
 These challenges only address reps (usually) but nothing else.
 So change it up!
 Here are some switches, additions and variations:

 Crunches -> Try 1-Leg Crunches, Elevated Crunches, Alternating Leg Crunches

-Squats -> Try squat jumps, squats with side kick, sumo squat, squat with resistance band, one leg squat, squat downs, one-leg squats, elevated squats, double pump squats, squat with knee tuck
+Squats -> Try squat jumps, squats with sidekick, sumo squat, squat with a resistance band, one leg squat, squat downs, one-leg squats, elevated squats, double pump squats, squat with knee tuck

 Push-Ups -> T-push-ups, side-to-side push-ups, spider crawl, Santana push up, sumo push-up